 Minor Pentatonic Scales For Guitar

-Minor pentatonic scales are amongst the most commonly used scales for lead guitar improvising.
+Minor pentatonic scales are among the most commonly used scales for lead guitar improvising.
 Usually, when guitarists refer to ‘pentatonic scales’, they are talking about minor pentatonic scales.

 Minor Pentatonic Scale Guitar Diagrams